tobek/headsoak/notes.md

 - @nutmeg.io email address.
 I have support@ (and toby@ and ece@), what about for general stuff? contact@ is boring
 - space at bottom of page?
 - move note actions into menu?
+- logout should clear nuts and stuff from scope etc!
 - ideally:
     - copy to yeoman with versioning and create nutmeg-app S3 bucket? uglify JS at least
     - SSL
+- alert to unsaved changes if you close window
 - status messages for loading stuff
     - function 'update status message' after various key stages, which chooses a random one
     - loaded from firebase so it's not in JS source and harder to see